justMoritz/smoothAnchorScroll.js/README.md

 ## ABOUT:

 A little jQuery Plugin script I use in almost all my websites that contain anchor scrolls.
-Instead of jumping to a point in the page, website scrolls smoothly (and at a consistent speed) to each anchor
+Instead of jumping to a point in the page, website scrolls smoothly (and at a consistent speed) to each anchor.

 ## SETUP: